peterc/multirb/README.md

     $ gem install multirb

 You also need a complete, working [RVM](https://rvm.io/) installation.
 Feel free to submit pull requests to make this auto detect other Ruby version managers, such as rbenv.

+Note: multirb works fine from MRI Ruby 1.9 and JRuby 1.7.x but has not been tested elsewhere yet.

 ## Usage